by Tara Hoda

 - 2. Select a Site: To choose an area of land that is well-suited to establish a sanctuary for chimpanzee rehabilitation, you need someone who knows chimpanzees very well.
 Estelle was there to survey various areas in February 2017, and a 20 km2 area in the Azagny National Park on the southern coast of Côte d’Ivoire was selected.

 - 3. Liaise with Relevant Organizations and Government Entities: This is a continuous endeavor that is key to moving forward with legal agreements necessary to create a sanctuary as an NGO working in a foreign country.
 A memorandum of understanding must be completed with all relevant entities and ministries.

 - 4. Launch a Publicity Campaign and Begin Fundraising: As with any project, Akatia’s success depends on the funds raised, and this availability is what ultimately decides the timeline of the sanctuary’s opening.

-Once all agreements are squared away, construction is planned and the sanctuary should begin welcoming its first residents at the end of this year if the necessary funds are raised!
+Once all agreements are squared away, construction is planned and the sanctuary should begin welcoming its first residents at the end of this year!

 Estelle Raballand surveys land for a new sanctuary site.